ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : Displays the commit history of the current buffer when pressing ++space+"g"+"b"++ in normal mode.

-Git mapping allows you to manage Git repositories directly within Neovim, view the history of repository commits and buffers, and run Git commands directly from Neovim.
+Git mapping allow for the management of Git repositories directly within Neovim, view the history of repository commits and buffers, and run Git commands directly from Neovim.

 ### Terminal